VasutArmando/Arthromech/README.md

-VasutArmandoArthromech.pdf file contains the documention for the project. artrhomech_controller is the project for the Flutter app.
+VasutArmandoArthromech.pdf file contains the documention for the arduino project.
+FPGA_ProstheticHand contains the simplified version implemented on a FPGA. artrhomech_controller is the project for the Flutter app.
 ArthroMech(2).ino file contains the code for the Arduino

 SilverHand is the new version of the hand that also can record a gesture and play it afterwards as an animation using modded servos with feedback loops
 ![WhatsApp Image 2026-02-07 at 14 39 32](https://github.com/user-attachments/assets/4273ccc9-8536-4ee7-aa3a-0deabf331cbc)